seyedShirazi/Chapter1/README.md

-# Chapter-1
+# Chapter 1:
-Getting Started with Machine Learning and Python
+Getting Started with Machine Learning and Python home work:installing the Numpy , Scipy , Scikit-learn , Pandas and Tensorflow packages

-Introduction to Machine Learning
-## Package Installation
-  Numpy
-  Scipy
-  Scikit-learn
-  Pandas
-  Tensorflow